TedHusted/awake/awake.md/awake.md

 Idisi: Yes.
 Sometimes there are mutations in a DNA sequence.
 The mutations can cause “generic drift”.
 Fading can prevent viable clones from being created.
 To reduce the effect of mutations, one solution is to combine DNA from non-cloned beings.

-Selene: Is cloning also boring, like Atlas said?
+Celeste: Is cloning also boring, like Atlas said?

 Most of the students in the circle smile or smirk at the joke.

 Idisi: Some people say so.
 We end up with the same individuals over and over again.
 Combining DNA from multiple parties creates diversity.

-Selene: Do I have DNA from my nanny?
+Celeste: Do I have DNA from my nanny?

 Idisi: No, you do not.
 She was a host.
 Your nanny carried the genetic materials from your parents, because they could not carry an embryo to term.